Prostate cancer at a glance

 Screening and diagnosis of prostate cancer

-Prostate cancer can often be found early by prostate screening, which is testing to find cancer in patients before symptoms present.
+Prostate cancer can often be found early by prostate screening, which is testing to find cancer in patients before symptoms are present.
 Screening, such as the prostate-specific antigen (PSA) evaluation, can detect the cancer at an early stage when it is more likely to respond to treatment.
 A detailed explanation of screening & diagnosis of prostate cancer can be found by clicking the button below.

 Prostate Cancer Screening & Diagnosis